-- 1. The travel form shall be used also for reimbursement of travel expenses.
-The form shall be used by all travelers when requesting claims for reimbursement of travel expenses, and shall be prepared in compliance with Section 112.061, Florida Statutes as well as this policy.
-All travel paperwork must be submitted to the Procurement Services Department within (5) working days, after the end of the travel period. - 2.
-The travel form shall be used by all County officers, employees and authorized persons in order to document expenses and to obtain approval pre and post travel to a convention, conference, or any other event outside of Marion County, unless otherwise approved by the Board of County Commissioners.
-A copy of the conference itinerary or brochure must be attached to the travel form and the form signed (handwritten or by electronic signature) by all necessary parties, i.e. Director, ACA or County Administrator, whichever is applicable and in accordance with section 15 of the Procurement Manual.
+- 1. The travel reimbursement form (TR-2) shall be used for reimbursement of travel expenses.
+The TR-2 form shall be used by all travelers when requesting claims for reimbursement of travel expenses and shall be prepared in compliance with Section 112.061, Florida Statutes as well as this policy.
+All travel reimbursement paperwork must be submitted to the Procurement Services Department within (5) working days, after the end of the travel period. - 2.
+The travel form shall be used by all County officers, employees and authorized persons, in order to document expenses and to obtain approval pre and post travel to a convention, conference, or any other event outside of Marion County, unless otherwise approved by the Board of County Commissioners.
+A copy of the conference agenda or program must be attached to the TR-2 and the form signed (handwritten or by electronic signature) by all necessary parties, i.e. Traveler, Director, ACA or County Administrator, whichever is applicable and in accordance with section 16 of the Procurement Manual.